KrishnaBabu-Khethavath/KultureHire---Internship/README.md

 # 🚀  Completion of My Data Analyst Internship at KultureHire! 🎉

  I have completed my Data Analyst internship with KultureHire!
-This journey has been an enriching experience, allowing me to work on a fascinating project: "Understanding Gen-Z Career Aspirations".
+This journey has been an enriching experience, allowing me to work on a fascinating project:

 ## 📊 Project Overview: Understanding Gen-Z Career Aspirations 🌟